Silverware-Games/matchy-star-gdd/README.md

 - Swapping items is costly or constrained
 - Items may increase Ballast, distort the Cluster, or lock future choices

 The goal is to eliminate “best item forever” behavior and force **intentional decisions**.
+Also hoarding/churning through items is not allowed.

 ### 3.5 Items, Shop, & Zoot Economy